maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   int                hildon_touch_selector_get_num_columns
                                                           (HildonTouchSelector *selector);

-Gets the number of columns in the :class:`HildonTouchSelector` .
+Gets the number of columns in the :class:`TouchSelector` .

 ``selector``:
-  a :class:`HildonTouchSelector`
+  a :class:`TouchSelector`

 :returns: